 REL 241 Ancient/Biblical Hebrew (2-course sequence; 2 credits each)

 REL 242 Hellenistic Greek (2-course sequence; 2 credits each)

 REL 292 Sacred Life Stories in Asian Religious Traditions

 REL 308 Christian Scriptures

 Or a topics course approved by departmental advisor.

 Ethical teachings and practices are central to every religious tradition.
-The study of religious ethics provides us with resources for addressing ethical crises in the world today.
+The study of Religion and Ethics provides us with resources for addressing ethical crises in the world today.